MicrosoftDocs/visualstudio-docs/docs/install/update-visual-studio.md

 ### Use the IDE

-You can check for an update and then install an update from the menu bar in Visual Studio.
+You can check for an update and then install the update from the menu bar in Visual Studio.

 1. Save your work.